comprehend/engg-ai-research/README.md

 ```

 ## Fine Tuning
-We have given ipynb files for Bioscope, Sherlock cue and scope detection, for which you can use your own supertuned models by description above or feel free to use our hosted models at Huggingface
+We have given ipynb files for Bioscope, Sherlock cue, and scope detection, for which you can use your own super-tuned models by the description above, or feel free to use our hosted models at Huggingface.
  * NegBioELECTRA (yet to be hosted)
  * NegBioBERT (yet to be hosted)
  * NegPubMedBERT (yet to be hosted)
-To tweak the hyperparams and train your own model use the variables under MODEL CONFIGURATION DETAILS, the following is the example:
+To tweak the hyper-params and train your own model use the variables under MODEL CONFIGURATION DETAILS, the following is the example:

 ```python
 BASE_PATH = "pretrained_models/"